-1-Sentence-Summary: The 10X Rule breaks down the anatomy of extraordinary success by first pointing out what’s wrong with shooting for average, why you should for ten times more when tackling your goals and how to back up your new, bold targets with the right actions.
+1-Sentence-Summary: The 10X Rule will show you how to achieve extraordinary success by pointing out what’s wrong with shooting for average, why you should aim ten times higher when tackling your goals, and how to back up your new, bold targets with the right actions.

 Read in: 4 minutes

 Listen to the audio of this summary with a free reading.fm account*:

 One thing I’ve learned from thousands of marketing articles and videos over the years is to never judge people in those professions by their cover.
 I was raised, like most people, to be skeptical of all sales people, but that makes it harder to see the often good person behind the shiny exterior.

 Grant Cardone is definitely one of the guys I would have instantly put into a box five years ago, but not today.
 I took the time to watch a few interviews with him and he’s quite smart, humble and actually a bit nerdy.
 In Your Move by Ramit Sethi, I learned to ask myself how much impact potential projects can really have.

 Why bother with growing your revenue 20% when you can try to double it?
 The 10X Rule sounded like a similar idea, so I thought I’d check it out.
 Here are the 3 things I learned: